fl101/awardfares-blog/_posts/2024-07-06-top-mistakes-eurobonus.md

 hidden: true
 ---

-Booking EuroBonus awards can be very rewarding, but it takes a while to get familiar with all the intricacies, fine prints, tips, and tricks.
-After many years of experience, our team at AwardFares has learned from a few mistakes, from wasting points, to higher costs, and missed opportunities.
+Booking EuroBonus awards can be gratifying, but getting familiar with all the intricacies, fine print, tips, and tricks takes a while.
+After many years of experience, our team at AwardFares has learned from a few mistakes, from wasting points to higher costs and missed opportunities.
 In this post, we’ll summarize a few of them.

 ## 1. Not Checking Point Expiry Dates